Kaef/ulisp-esp/README.md

 # ulisp-esp
-A version of the Lisp programming language for ESP8266 and ESP32-based boards For more information see: http://www.ulisp.com/show?21T5
+A version of the Lisp programming language for ESP32-based boards For more information see: http://www.ulisp.com/show?21T5